ECESeniorDesign/lazy_record/README.md

 Validations can be added by defining a `__validates__` class variable to the model.
 This variable is a dictionary whose keys are column names, and whose values are functions that return `True` when the validation passes, and `False` if the validation fails.
+Some common validations can be found in `lazy_record.validations`.

 Example (validate name is all lowercase):